 Let your healthcare provider know right away if you have any problems after surgery.
 These can include the following:

 Ask who you should call and what number you should use.
-Be sure you know how to get help anytime, including after office hours and on weekends and holidays.
+Know how to get help anytime, including after office hours and on weekends and holidays.